cjneely10/affinityprop/README.md

 ```

 where ID*n* is any string identifier and val*n* are floating-point (decimal) values.

+`nan` values are allowed as input when using a provided similarity calculation, but NOT for `-s 3` precalculated similarity input matrices.
+The program will notify the user of `nan` input, but will only terminate if an entire data row of `nan` values is encountered.

 The file delimiter is provided from the command line with the `-l` flag.
 Similarity will be calculated based on the option set by the `-s` flag.